mbdraks/fortinet-zabbix/README.md

 ### Setup
 - Download the template
-- Import the template and associated them to your devices
+- Import the template and associate them to your devices
 - Change the Device Inventory from Disabled (Zabbix default) to Automatic
 - There's no need to import the Fortinet MIBs on Zabbix Server, the template is using numeric OIDs